pLabarta/dcrwebcomic/08 - Lightining Network/drafts/script_draft.md

 # 07

-Each must fund their side and once the channel is opened, they can instantly update the state as many times as required.
+One of them funds the channel and once it is open, they can instantly update the state as many times as required.

 # 08

-At any time, one party can close the channel by publishing the latest state to the blockchain.
+Any party can close the channel at any time by publishing the latest state to the blockchain.
 Each one gets their share of the contract.

 # 09